st-tech/zr-obp/README.md

 selected_actions = run_bandit_simulation(train=train, policy=counterfactual_policy)
 ```

-`obp.simulator.run_bandit_simulation` function takes `obp.policy.BanditPolicy` class and `train` (a dictionary storing the training set of the bandit feedback) as inputs and runs offline bandit simulation of a given bandit policy. `selected_actions` is an array of selected actions during the offline bandit simulation by the counterfactual policy.
+`obp.simulator.run_bandit_simulation` function takes `obp.policy.BanditPolicy` class and `train` (a dictionary storing the training set of the bandit feedback) as inputs and runs offline bandit simulation of a given counterfactual bandit policy. `selected_actions` is an array of selected actions during the offline bandit simulation by the counterfactual policy.
 Users can implement their own bandit algorithms by following the interface of `obp.policy.BanditPolicy`.

 ### (3) Off-Policy Evaluation